 - 5.4 Highways No objection subject to conditions that before commencement detailed plans of the roads, footways, foul and surface water drainage have been submitted and approved by the Local Planning Authority and before occupation said works completed to accord to the approved scheme; that before occupation the road(s) and footway(s) shall be constructed to binder course level and that details of parking for construction workers shall be agreed and implemented. - 5.5 Rights of Way Officer no comment - 5.6 Historic Environment Service No objection subject to the three archaeology conditions being applied.
-There are ploughed out bronze age barrows in the vicinity and medieval field patterns. - 5.7 Local Lead Flood Authority: The Local Lead Flood Authority provided feedback on further technical information supplied by the agent with regard to sustainable drainage design on 8.6.20 noting continued objection due to the soakage rate being over the 24-hr period allowed (by implication attenuation therefore needed).
-Further information has been provided and sent for comment with replies expected from the LLFA after the closing date for report writing, the findings will be reported to members at the meeting. - 5.8 Norfolk County Council Minerals Planning team require a condition to establish resources that might be lost for extraction by development of this land and to allow mitigation of the impact and on-site use where appropriate. - 5.9 Norfolk Fire and Rescue.
+There are ploughed out bronze age barrows in the vicinity and medieval field patterns. - 5.7 Local Lead Flood Authority: The Local Lead Flood Authority provided feedback on further technical information supplied by the agent with regard to sustainable drainage design removed their objection on the basis that the developed run off rate is proposed as below the undeveloped run off. - 5.8 Norfolk County Council Minerals Planning team require a condition to establish resources that might be lost for extraction by development of this land and to allow mitigation of the impact and on-site use where appropriate. - 5.9 Norfolk Fire and Rescue.
 No objection and standard comments regarding provision for fire-fighting to accord with the Building Regulations. - 5.10 Norfolk Police: No objection, but disappointment that the D and A statement does not offer some insight into designing out crime at outline stage. - 5.11 Norfolk Environment Team.
+A Preliminary Environmental Assessment PEA has been produced, received 27/7/20 and a consultation response received from the County Ecologist.
+A moderate population of Great Crested Newts were found in an offsite pond within 250m of the site when surveyed in May 2017 and there are other ponds within the zone of influence (250m).
+Application could be made to enhance other suitable habitat off site in mitigation under the new District Level Licence scheme, but the application cannot be determined as an approval without the appropriate certificate.

-A Preliminary Environmental Assessment PEA is required. (this was received 27/7/20 and a consultation forwarded) - 5.12 Norfolk CC Infrastructure: A contribution of approximately £70k is requested for primary school education, and £2475 for contribution to library service through the section 106 agreement. - 5.13 Broads Drainage Board - The inland drainage Board do not object but note that any surface water discharge to watercourses might require further consultation and agreement with the IDB if infiltration is not achievable. - 5.14 Natural England No objection subject to RAMS mitigation payments viability study, is 90% Affordable Rent Tenure and 10% Affordable Home Ownership.
-The site for 7 is in the same ownership 20% of 40 units is 8 affordable homes so any section 106 agreement should make this provision or justify otherwise.
+- 5.12 Norfolk CC Infrastructure: A contribution of approximately £70k is requested for primary school education, and £2475 for contribution to library service through the section 106 agreement. - 5.13 Broads Drainage Board - The inland drainage Board do not object to the run-off to the ditch as it is demonstrated as below the current undeveloped rate. - 5.14 Natural England No objection subject to RAMS mitigation payments.
+Some comments are also offered on the District Level Licencing scheme for Great Crested Newts